-4. Liquidity and Uncertainties
+3. Liquidity and Uncertainties

-The Company is subject to risks common to development stage companies in the Bio-Pharmaceutical industry including, but not limited to, uncertainty of product development and commercialization, dependence on key personnel, uncertainty of market acceptance of products and product reimbursement, product liability, uncertain protection of proprietary technology, potential inability to raise additional financing necessary for development and commercialization, and compliance with the U.S. Food and Drug Administration and other government regulations.
+The Company is subject to risks common to development stage companies in the biopharmaceutical industry including, but not limited to, uncertainty of product development and commercialization, dependence on key personnel, uncertainty of market acceptance of products and product reimbursement, product liability, uncertain protection of proprietary technology, potential inability to raise additional financing necessary for development and commercialization, and compliance with the U.S. Food and Drug Administration and other government regulations.

-The Company has incurred losses since inception, including approximately \$22.7 million for the nine months ended September 30, 2017, resulting in an accumulated deficit of approximately \$98.0 million as of September 30, 2017.
+The Company has incurred losses since inception, including approximately \$6.4 million for the three months ended March 31, 2018, resulting in an accumulated deficit of approximately \$112.8 million as of March 31, 2018.
 Management expects to incur losses for the foreseeable future.
-Subsequent to the Merger, the Company has funded its operations primarily through proceeds from sales of the Company's common stock under the October 2015 Sales Agreement (as defined below), and the sale of the Company's Series A Convertible Preferred Stock and common stock in a private placement offering in June 2017.
+To date, the Company has funded its operations primarily through the issuance of convertible debt, the proceeds from the Merger on July 22, 2016, and proceeds from sales of the Company's equity securities (see Note 5).

-The Company believes that its cash, cash equivalents and marketable securities at September 30, 2017 will be sufficient to fund operations past one year from the issuance of these financial statements.
-To meet its future capital needs beyond our assessment period, the Company will need to raise additional capital through debt or equity financings, collaborations, partnerships or other strategic transactions.
+additional capital through debt or equity financings, collaborations, partnerships or other strategic transactions.
 However, there can be no assurance that the Company will be able to complete any such transactions on acceptable terms or otherwise.
 The inability of the Company to obtain sufficient funds on acceptable terms when needed could have a material adverse effect on the Company's business, results of operations and financial condition.
-The Company also has the ability to delay certain research activities and related clinical expenses if necessary due to liquidity concerns until a date in which those concerns are relieved.
+The Company has the ability to delay certain research activities and related clinical expenses if necessary due to liquidity concerns until a date when those concerns are relieved.

-5. Cash, Cash Equivalents and Marketable Securities
+4. Cash, Cash Equivalents and Marketable Securities

-A summary of cash, cash equivalents and available-for-sale marketable securities held by the Company as of September 30, 2017 and December 31, 2016 is as follows (in thousands):
+A summary of cash, cash equivalents and available-for-sale marketable securities held by the Company as of March 31, 2018 and December 31, 2017 is as follows (in thousands):